armanalaa/RLUS/README.md

 -f: Follows the log output, displaying updates in real-time.
 <project_name>: Replace with the name of your Docker container.

-**5. Copying Results and Logs to Host System: After the container has completed its execution, you may need to retrieve the results and logs stored within the container.
+**5. Copying Results and Logs to Host System: After the container has completed its execution, you may need to retrieve the results and logs stored within it.
 Use the following commands to copy these files to the host system:**

-[sudo] docker cp <project_name>:/app/results ./results [sudo] docker cp <project_name>:/app/logs ./logs docker cp <project_name>:/app/results ./results: Copies the results directory from the container to a local ./results folder. docker cp <project_name>:/app/logs ./logs: Copies the logs directory from the container to a local ./logs folder.
+[sudo] docker cp <project_name>:/app/results ./results [sudo] docker cp <project_name>:/app/logs ./logs

 [sudo]: Some systems may require sudo to access Docker commands, particularly on Linux.
 Remove [sudo] if not necessary on your system.